Ultima Thule became the most distant object visited by a probe on January 1, with the New Horizons flyby.

 How someone sees humanity’s growing knowledge depends, I think, on attitude.

-I like living in an era when much of we know has been uncovered since my youth.
+I like living in an era when much of we know is new knowledge: having been been uncovered during the decades that have passed since my youth.

 Embracing all truth is one thing.
 Understanding it is another.
 Sometimes we need time to figure out how what’s being discovered fits with what we’ve known before.